 Traci is an anthropological archaeologist interested in New World prehistoric cultures.
 Her research focuses on issues of identity and other forms of symbolic representation in the archaeological record, especially the ways in which differences are explained through gender.
 Current preoccupations include the role of cuisine in identity formation...

-Dr. Geller is an associate professor of anthropology at the University of Miami.
-She is strongly committed to transdisciplinarity; her research interests include bioarchaeology, feminist and queer studies, materiality of identity, bio-politics and the body, and the socio-politics of the past.
-She has conducted fieldwork in Israel,...
+Pamela L. Geller is an associate professor of anthropology at the University of Miami.
+Over the years, she has conducted fieldwork in Hawaii, Belize, Honduras, Perú, and Haiti.
+Her intellectual interests include archaeology and bioarchaeology, feminist and queer studies, materiality of identity, the sociopolitics of the past, and...

 Dr. Marcelin is a sociocultural anthropologist whose research focuses on anthropology of family and kinship in the Americas.
 His research also examines questions related to health and human security, and the roles of power, violence, and marginalization in society (particularly in Brazil, Haiti, the Dominican Republic, and the United States).
 He...